rca(1) General Commands Manual rca(1)

 conversion of all stack values to integer.
 If the conversion from

-long double to long long can't be done without loss, a error
+mpdecimal to long long can't be done without loss, a message is

-message is issued, but the conversion has already occurred, and
+issued, but the conversion has already occurred.
+(The message

-with enough digits to ensure it can be restored accurately via
+shows the value with enough digits that it can be restored

-copy and paste.)
-If the conversion occurred while simply
+accurately via copy and paste.)
+If the conversion occurred while

-displaying a float value as integer, without changing modes, then
+simply displaying a float as integer, without changing modes, then

 the original value is unchanged.
 Execution will proceed after the